 First some history – the Iñupiat, Yupik, Aleut, Eyak, Tlingit, Haida, Tsimshian have lived in the area that is known as Alaska for thousands of year.
 At some point the largest mountain in the northern hemisphere was named “Denali”, a word meaning “tall” in the Koyukon language.
 And then came the Europeans.

 Then came the Russians who in their infinite wisdom and ignorance of the indigenous people named the mountain Bolshaya Gora, the Russian translation of Denali or “tall”.
 And then came the Americans, no stranger to ignoring indigenous people.
 An American gold prospector decided to name Mount Denali Mount McKinley, since he supported a presidential candidate named William McKinley.
-Keep in mind that the naming of Mount McKinley would be akin to naming some geographical monument “Mount Santorum” or “Mount Bernie Sanders” – presidential candidates, not even a president.
+Keep in mind that the naming of Mount McKinley would be akin to naming some geographical phenomenon “Mount Santorum” or “Mount Bernie Sanders” – presidential candidates, not even a president.

 But there is more, of course.
 The opponents of the righteous and rightful renaming of Mount Denali are the cultural and spiritual descendants of the Europeans who came to the Western Hemisphere and destroyed the culture and civilization of the people who had lived on these lands for thousands of years.